-Michael serves as the Chester County Economic Development Council’s Chief Operating Officer.
+Michael serves as the Chester County Economic Development Council’s President and Chief Operating Officer.
 Since 2004 when Michael first assumed this role, the CCEDC has grown significantly adding 15 staff members and increasing the operating budget by 50%.
 New initiatives were launched including the Economic Development Partners Initiative (municipal services and community development), HireOne (a job matching effort for dislocated professionals), and they Ideas x Innovation Network (formerly Keystone Innovation Zone).
 Michael’s day to day responsibilities include managing the staff, the budgets, and interacting with the board and its numerous sub-committees.
 Michael originally joined the CCEDC in 1999 as a Program Manager.
 During his time as Program Manager, Michael initiated and grew several successful programs to assist Chester County’s business community.
 These programs still exist today and include: The Information Technology Action Group (ITAG) to address labor issues facing the IT industry; the Chester County International Business Council to assist companies with their export strategies; The Banking Workforce Consortium to train incumbent bank employees and recruit new commercial lenders; and the Workforce Partners to facilitate communication among the County’s key workforce development service providers.
 Prior to joining the Development Council, Michael was employed in the Medical Affairs Department of Wyeth Pharmaceuticals in Radnor, PA.
 Michael earned a Bachelor of Science Degree in Exercise Science from Ithaca College in 1995 and an MBA from Villanova University in 1998.

 MaryFrances McGarrity is the Senior Vice President, Business Development Services for the Chester County Economic Development Council (CCEDC).
 In her current role, MaryFrances’ efforts are focused on programs and initiatives that attract, retain and grow businesses in Chester County.
 At the Council, MaryFrances works with the Pennsylvania Department of Community and Economic Development as the representative of the Council directly interfacing with the Governor’s Action Team (GAT) and other state agencies as needed.
 She regularly meets with local corporate decision makers, investors, civic and economic development partners to advance business expansion projects identifying capital, facilitating financing, addressing workforce issues, and assisting with site selection needs.
 MaryFrances brings 10 years of sales and marketing experience in commercial real estate while working for Jackson Cross Partners.
 She a member of the West Whiteland Township Planning Commission and sits on the Board of Directors for the Chester County Industrial and Investment Council, and ChescoNet.
 MaryFrances and her family are the founding members of the Holy Redeemer Golf Klassic, a golf event whose proceeds benefit the Holy Redeemer Jersey Shore Food Pantry, Swainton NJ.
 She holds a Bachelor of Science from St. Joseph’s University in Management & Marketing from St. Joseph’s University, and a Bachelor of Science from Immaculate University in Elementary Education.
 She is a member of PIAA (Pennsylvania Interscholastic Athletic Association, Inc.) – Brandywine Chapter as a girl’s high school basketball official.
 She and her family residents of West Chester, Pennsylvania.